HazemKhaled/magento-2-arabic-language-pack/README.md

 # Run ESLint with --fix
 npm run lint-fix

-# Formate the code with Prettier
+# Format the code with Prettier
 npm run prettier
 ```